sourcegraph/about/handbook/direction/code-graph/search/index.md

 ##### Advanced Search Functionality

-We want to extend advanced search functionality, both to service other teams’ needs (RegEx search capture groups, requested by the Code insights team) and to expand the use cases that are uniquely served by Sourcegraph (export results, more convenience search built-ins based on a proven record of delighted users).
+We want to extend advanced search functionality, both to service other teams’ needs (RegEx search capture groups, requested by the Code insights team) and to expand the use cases that are uniquely served by Sourcegraph (export results, more convenient search built-ins based on a proven record of delighted users).

 ### Top customer, support, sales and marketing issues